yangqoor/Public/ImageProsessing/m_ImageRestoration/ILL_Posed/MAP/Removing Camera Shake from a Single Image/Removing Camera Shake from a Single Image.md

 	- Various funding agencies

 -------------------------------------------------------------------------------
-¦ 3.
-Academic use of the code                                                  ¦
+ï¿½ 3.
+Academic use of the code                                                  ï¿½
 -------------------------------------------------------------------------------

 If you use this code to generate results that you use in an academic